Good work on this project. I hope this is a value to the editors out there. It certainly sets the bar a little higher for upcoming fan edits.

 The goal of Project Threepio is to provide high-quality subtitle options for preservations of the Star Wars “Original Original Trilogy” – Star Wars, The Empire Strikes Back, and Return of the Jedi in their unaltered forms – and to provide a framework with which anyone can add or change subtitles as needed for any other purpose.
 I hope that this will broaden the appeal of our preservation efforts beyond the English-speaking world.

 Project Threepio’s subtitles work best with audio and video that have the following characteristics:

-Utilities and detailed instructions are included for modifying the subtitles to work better with audio and video sources that have different characteristics, such as scans of film reels, international versions, Laserdisc preservations, etc.
+Utilities and detailed instructions are included for modifying the subtitles to work better with audio and video sources that have different characteristics, such as non-theatrically-synced film scans, international versions, cropped video, DVD video, etc.

 SUBTITLE IMAGE GALLERY

-All images below are based on Harmy’s Despecialized Editions using Project Threepio’s BD-SUP subtitles.
-DVD subtitles do not (and cannot) look as good, and the appearance of subtitles when using SRT files can vary a great deal.
+All images below are based on Harmy’s Despecialized Editions using Project Threepio’s PGS subtitles.
+The appearance of subtitles when using SRT subtitles can vary a great deal.

 Subtitles are moved to the top of the frame for titles and crawls, to prevent overlapping onscreen text as much as possible.